joseguardo/IntelligentChunking/app/data/processed/original/chunks/40_amendments_and_waivers.md

 - (i) the definition of "CAR Facility Maximum Margin", Clauses 3.4(d) and/or Clauses 3.5 (CAR Facility) and 3.20 (Lender's right in relation to a CAR Facility);
 - (j) clause 2.3 (Senior Finance Parties' Rights and Obligations), clause 11.3 (Application of Mandatory Prepayments and Cancellations), clause 12.10 (Application of Prepayments), clause 26.36 (Guarantors), clause 28 (Changes to the Lenders),

-clause 34.6 (Partial Payments), this clause 40 (Amendments and Waivers), clause 44 (Governing Law) or clause 45.1 (Jurisdiction of English Courts)
+# 40. Amendments and Waivers

 (k) (other than as expressly permitted by the provision of any Senior Finance Document) which relates to the nature or scope of:

-- (i) the guarantee and indemnity granted under clause 22 (Guarantee and Indemnity);
+1. the guarantee and indemnity granted under clause 22 (Guarantee and Indemnity);
-- (ii) the Charged Property; or
+2. the Charged Property; or
-- (iii) the manner in which the proceeds of enforcement of the Transaction Security are distributed,
+3. the manner in which the proceeds of enforcement of the Transaction Security are distributed,

 (except in the case of paragraphs (ii) and (iii) above, insofar as it relates to a sale or disposal of an asset which is the subject of the Transaction Security where such sale or disposal is expressly permitted under this agreement or any other Senior Finance Document);